ahmetmat/Inventra/README.md

 </p>

-This repository contains a **web-based platform** that enables patent holders to tokenize their patents, breaking them down into smaller, tradeable units using **Unit Test Tokens (UTTs)**.
+This repository contains a **web-based platform** that enables patent holders to tokenize their patents, breaking them down into smaller, tradeable units using **Units Network (UNITO)**.
 The system facilitates decentralized ownership, licensing, and sales of patent rights in a transparent and efficient manner.

 ## 🌟 Features
 - **Patent Tokenization** – Convert patents into fractionalized tokens for sale.
-- **Units Network Token (UNITO) Mechanism** – Patents are divided into UTTs, allowing for easy purchase, trading, and licensing.
+- **Units Network (UNITO) Mechanism** – Patents are divided into UNITOs, allowing for easy purchase, trading, and licensing.
 - **Smart Contracts & Blockchain Integration** – Ensures secure and verifiable ownership transfers.
 - **Web-Based Dashboard** – Intuitive UI for managing tokenized patents and transactions.
 - **Payment & Licensing Options** – Supports various methods for acquiring patents or licensing rights.